-Mark Hough, ASLA has been the campus landscape architect at Duke University since 2000.
+Mark Hough has been the university landscape architect at Duke University since 2000.
 He is involved in all aspects of planning and design on the ever-evolving campus.
 Outside of Duke, he writes and lectures on topics such as cities, campuses, sustainability and cultural landscapes.
 He is a frequent contributor to Landscape Architecture Magazine and has written for other publications, including Places Journal, Chronicle of Higher Education, and College Planning and Management.
 In 2011 he was awarded the Bradford Williams Medal for writing excellence by the American Society of Landscape Architects (ASLA).
-He is very involved in his Durham, NC community and currently serves on the City’s Historic Preservation Commission, Cultural Advisory Board and as chair of the Public Art Committee.
-He is also an adjunct faculty member in the College of Design at NC State University.
-Contact him at Twitter: @mharrisonhough.
+He is a Fellow of ASLA.

 Anatomy of a Shortlist: Chasing the Design for Dix Park

 Raleigh, NC has hopes for turning 300 acres of land near its downtown into a beautiful park.
 Elite landscape architecture firms are eager to help, and selecting the right one for the job won't be easy.

 The Power of Prospect: A First Look at the Hills of Governors Island

 In the tradition of great urban landscapes, the Hills of Governors Island will soon challenge the status quo and create a dynamic new type of park for all people to enjoy.

 The Colliding Legacies of Olmsted and Obama